Renaissance Academy places among the top 20% of public schools in Utah for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Renaissance Academy's student population of 365 students has declined by 13% over five school years.
+- Renaissance Academy's student population of 431 students has stayed relatively flat over five school years.

 |School Type||Alternative school|